 - 2020: STOPCovid: One Pot reaction combines LAMP and SHERLOCK to detect Sars-CoV-2

 The so-called STOP (SHERLOCK Testing in One Pot) method is an improvement of the previous SHERLOCK application.
 This test allows a turnaround time of an hour from sampling to the report of the resuls.
-The very simple handling underlines the potential as a point-of-care test (POCT).
+The very simple handling underlines the potential as a point-of-care test (POCT) for COVID 19 testing.

 General information about STOP: